Online Bachelor of Arts in Art - Museum Studies

 internationally recognized faculty members.

-programs in arts, media and engineering, design, film, dance and theatre, and music.
+programs in arts, media and engineering, design, dance and theater, film and music.

 among fine arts schools in the nation, ahead of Cornell University, Parsons School of Design and the University of California.